 - Australia is big, so it takes time to get around.

 You might look at a map of the world and not think Australia seems all that big, but you would be wrong.
 Australia is the sixth largest country in the world — it is almost the same size as western Europe, which means there is a lot to see and you might not be able to fit it all in one trip.
 One thing that you will have to factor in is travel time and just how long it can take to get around a country of Australia’s size.
 This means you need to think carefully about how much time you have, what you want to see and how you are going to get there.
 For example, driving from the east coast of Australia to the west coast will take you days and days, potentially even weeks if you are stopping along the way.
 If you do not have that kind of time, you are going to want to fly which will still take you around three or four hours depending on where you are flying from.
+If you are flying into the west coast to go on Kimberley Cruises, you need to account for the driving distance to get there from the airport as well.
 The point is to map out your trip before you go and plan your transport accordingly.
 If you want to drive part of it and fly for some it, consider hiring a car or buying a cheap one.
 If you want to be able to use it in a city after you have traveled, arrange some long-term parking, so the car is safe and can be used once you have returned from your west coast adventures.

 - You will need a visa.